BIT-IMD-Learning-with-AS/imd3901-term-project-the-fantastic-4/README.md

 ## About This Project ##
 This project was completed in collaboration with Iohai:io students.
-The goal was to develop a virtual reality experience that fulfilled the following goals in relation to learning more about Akwesasne Mohawk culture:
+The goal was to develop a virtual reality experience that fulfilled the following in relation to learning more about Akwesasne Mohawk culture:
 - [x] Show significance of giving thanks and being grateful no matter the situation
 - [x] Show people that they are resilient and understand what they went through
 - [x] Show the history and beauty of the culture of the natural environment.